GianmarcoDonnesi/Bachelor-thesis-RoboBVN/README.md

 in an individual's behaviors, interests and activities.
-Autism represents a very complex syndrome, in most cases of a genetic , and because its manifestations are very varied and can differ considerably from subject to subject, it is more appropriate to speak of "autism spectrum." the application developed for this thesis work for training patients with spectrum disorders autism spectrum disorders (ASD) involves the use of the humanoid robot Pepper from SoftBank Robotics.*
+Autism represents a very complex syndrome, in most cases of a genetic , and because its manifestations are very varied and can differ considerably from subject to subject, it is more appropriate to speak of "autism spectrum".
+The application developed
+for this thesis work for training patients with spectrum disorders autism spectrum disorders (ASD) involves the use of the humanoid robot Pepper from SoftBank Robotics.*